Another chunk of England faces tight virus restrictions

 Greater Manchester Mayor Andy Burnham accused the government of enforcing policies that would “increase levels of poverty, homelessness and hardship” in the region of almost 3 million people.

-Communities Secretary Robert Jenrick said Burnham had rejected an offer of 60 million pounds ($78 million) in additional funding.
-He said the money was still on offer.
+The government said Burnham had rejected an offer of 60 million pounds ($78 million) in additional funding.
+Johnson said the money would be distributed directly to the city’s boroughs.

-Britain has had Europe’s deadliest coronavirus outbreak, with almost 44,000 confirmed deaths.
+In Scotland, First Minister Nicola Sturgeon said Wednesday that the closure of pubs and other leisure facilities in the biggest cities of Glasgow and Edinburgh would last until Nov.
+2, a week later than previously announced.

+Northern Ireland has closed schools for two weeks, banned most social gatherings and shut down many businesses including bars and restaurants for a month.

 Follow all of AP’s coronavirus pandemic coverage at https://apnews.com/hub/virus-outbreak and https://apnews.com/UnderstandingtheOutbreak